 In the spring of 2014, it was decided to relocate the office to accommodate further growth and present a better image to clients, be more accessible to major streets, and provide more collaborative space.
 New equipment and work stations were required and purchased to accommodate this required transition.
 Therefore, the firm relocated to 6912 N. 97th Circle, Suite 1, Omaha Nebraska, on March 1, 2014.
 At that time Eileen Korth was promoted to President of the firm and Jack H. Jackson remained as Chief Executive Officer and Chairman of the Board.

-The company will be celebrating its’ 70th Anniversary in 2020, and Jack H. will be celebrating 50 years with the firm.
+The company celebrated its’ 70th Anniversary in 2020, and Jack H. celebrated 50 years with the firm.

 Prepared by: Jack H. Jackson, CEO, Chairman (2018)